 - 1. This Code of Ethics shall be interpreted in accordance with the Governance and Sustainability System. - 2.
 The Compliance Unit is the body responsible for the general interpretation and integration of the Code of Ethics. - 3.
-By way of exception to the foregoing, the management decision-making bodies of each of the companies of the Group are to provide a binding interpretation of the provisions set forth in section C in a manner consistent with the rest of the text of this Code of Ethics. - 4.
-The interpretative opinions of the Compliance Unit, which must take into account the provisions of the Purpose and Values of the Iberdrola group, shall be binding on all professionals and suppliers of all of the companies belonging to the Group. - 5.
-This Code of Ethics, by its nature, does not deal with all potential situations, but rather establishes the standards to guide the conduct of the persons subject thereto in their relations with the Group and with third parties by reason of their connection to the Group, and to resolve any issues that might arise in the performance of their professional activities. - 6.
-Any question that arises for the Group's professionals regarding the interpretation of this Code of Ethics must be discussed with the Compliance Unit, through the director thereof, or, when appropriate, with the compliance divisions of the country subholding companies or head of business companies of the Group. - 7.
-The codes of ethics of country subholding or head of business companies of the Group that are not identical to this Code of Ethics because they include specific provisions to conform the content thereof to applicable domestic legal or industry-specific provisions shall be interpreted by any compliance divisions at such companies, although the interpretation of the provisions of this Code of Ethics shall always be reserved to the Compliance Unit.
+By way of exception to the foregoing, the management decision-making bodies of each of the companies of the Group are to provide a binding interpretation of the provisions set forth in Section C in a manner consistent with the rest of the text of this Code of Ethics.

+- 4. The interpretative opinions of the Compliance Unit, which must take into account the provisions of the Purpose and Values of the Iberdrola Group, shall be binding on all professionals and suppliers of all of the companies belonging to the Iberdrola Group. - 5.
+This Code of Ethics, by its nature, does not deal with all potential situations, but rather establishes the standards to guide the conduct of the persons subject thereto in their relations with the Group's companies and with third parties by reason of their connection to the companies of the Iberdrola Group, and to resolve any issues that might arise in the performance of their professional activities. - 6.
+Any question that arises for the professionals of the Group's companies regarding the interpretation of this Code of Ethics must be discussed with the Compliance Unit, through the director thereof, or, when appropriate, with the compliance divisions of the Group's companies. - 7.
+The codes of ethics of country subholding or head of business companies that are not identical to this Code of Ethics because they include specific provisions to conform the content thereof to applicable domestic legal or industry-specific provisions shall be interpreted by any compliance divisions at such companies, although the interpretation of the provisions of this Code of Ethics shall always be reserved to the Compliance Unit.